-Instead of the usual artificially-colored-green treats for St. Patrick’s Day, try whipping up these fantastic, easy stout brownies from scratch.
+Instead of the usual artificially-colored-green treats for St. Patrick’s Day, try whipping up these fantastic, easy Dark Chocolate Stout Brownies from scratch.
 Inspired by a recipe from Bon Appétit magazine, this brownie recipe’s secret ingredient is a St. Patrick’s Day must-have, a rich dark stout beer (I prefer Guinness but you could use anything you like.)
 The secret: reducing the Guinness on the stovetop until its flavors are concentrated.
 As a result, these brownies are rich, decadent, and gooey.
 The glaze is definitely gilding the lily, but why not?

 If you’ve never reduced anything, have no fear.
 Just simmer the Guinness on the stovetop for 10-15 minutes.
 Keep an eye on it because, depending on the power of your stove, it can evaporate quickly.
 Once it’s to half its original level, it’s done.
 I poured mine into a measuring cup just to be sure it was halved.

-I am warning you, these brownies are seriously rich.
+I am warning you, these Dark Chocolate Stout Brownies are seriously rich.
 I recommend serving a tiny square with vanilla ice cream or whipped cream to balance it out.
+I am famous for never declaring anything too rich or too decadent, but these brownies take the cake.

 These brownies get their moisture from a dark stout beer.
 It gets reduced to concentrate its flavors and almost becomes a syrup.
 Topped with a glaze made from the remaining stout, these brownies are decadence itself.